senthilnambi/solve_problems/Readme.md

   1. Subclass controllers from ActionController::Metal and include only required middlewares
   1. Since controller actions are simply rack endpoints, we can functional test with rack/test, which is much faster
   1. No more monolithic app, cut into multiple Rack apps
+  1. DataMapper 2.0 is supposed to implement DataMapper pattern fully.
+See Virtus, Veritas libraries.